Germoe/hit-predictor/project_report.md

 - Valence
 - Energy
 - Duration_ms

+To take care of collinearity issues we're using dimensionality reduction (in our case via PCA).

 In the Machine Learning section we'll be looking at multiple different ML algorithms, Cross Validation and Performance metrics to optimize the predictive qualities of our model.